harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ### Authenticating mechanisms offered by the Azure Provider

 The *Azure* provider supports four different kinds of authentication mechanisms.
-Depending on your security implementation you've to select the proper mechanism for your needs.
+Depending on your security implementation, you've to select the proper mechanism for your needs.

 - Authenticating to Azure using the Azure CLI
 - Authenticating to Azure using a Service Principal and a Client Secret
 - Authenticating to Azure using a Service Principal and a Client Certificate
 - Authenticating to Azure using Managed Service Identity

-Authenticating to Azure using Azure CLI is excellent to get started, however, you should switch to an independent authentication early.
+*Authenticating to Azure using Azure CLI* is excellent to get started, however, you should switch to an authentication which is independent from `az` early.

-*The other guy on the team may not have a local instance of `az` or think of the build server, it should not execute anything in the context of a human.*
+*The other guy on the team may not have a local instance of `az` or think of the build server.
+You should not add `az` as a dependency, except for local development.*

 Authenticating to Azure using a *Service Principal (SP)* is more convenient.
 To configure this kind of authentication, either a combination of `ClientId` and `ClientSecret` or -for Service Principal identification by a certificate- the combination of `client certificate password` and `client certificate path` is required.

-To authenticate to Azure using a *Managed Service Identity (MSI)* at the `use_msi` variable must be `true` and a `msi_endpoint` can optionally be specified.
+To authenticate to Azure using a *Managed Service Identity (MSI)*, the `use_msi` variable must be set to `true` and a `msi_endpoint` could optionally be specified.
 Last but not least the actual *Azure Environment* can be specified on the provider.
-At this point you've to chose between `public` (default), `usgovernment`, `german` or `china`.
+You can chose between `public` (default), `usgovernment`, `german` or `china`.

-Instead of putting those sensitive data into `.tf` files either `.tfvars` Files or `Environment Variables` should be used.
-For the *Azure Provider*, the names of those environment variables are following the schema `ARM_{variablename}` so `ARM_ENVIRONMENT` or `ARM_USE_MSI`.
+Instead of putting those sensitive data into `.tf` files either `.tfvars` files or `Environment Variables` should be used.
+The *Azure Provider* excepts the names of those environment variables to follow a strict schema `ARM_{variablename}`. (eg.:  `ARM_ENVIRONMENT` or `ARM_USE_MSI`).

 No matter which kind of "authentication mechanism" used, `ARM_ENVIRONMENT` and `ARM_TENANT_ID` and `ARM_SUBSCRIPTION_ID` should always be specified.